Read Only Memory (ROM):

 Types of ROM:

-The technique employed for storing information in the ROM provides a convenient method for classifying ROMs into one of the following three categories.
+The technique employed for storing information in the ROM provides a convenient method for classifying ROMs into one of the following four categories.
 They are as follows:

 The Read Only Memory (ROM) which has a reprogrammable feature is called EPROM (Erasable-Programmable Read Only Memory).
 The EPROM memory is non-volatile and also has the feature of random access.
 In an EPROM, the binary information is entered using electrical impulses, and the stored information is erased using ultraviolet rays.
 The typical erase time varies between 10 to 30 minutes.

-In EPROM the memory cell (storage location of a bit) consists of a MOS transistor with an isolated gate.
+In EPROM, the memory cell (storage location of a bit) consists of a MOS transistor with an isolated gate.
 The isolated gate is located between the normal control gate and the source/drain region of a MOS transistor.
-This gate may be charged with electrons during the programming operation and when charged with electrons, the transistor is permanently turned OFF.
-The state of the floating gate, charged or uncharged, is permanent because the gate is isolated in an extremely pure oxide.